-If you’re looking to upgrade your computer mouse, we recommend making the switch to a mouse designed for gamer.
+If you’re looking to upgrade your computer mouse, we recommend making the switch to a mouse designed for gamers.
 A computer mouse that is specially designed for gaming comes with several features that make it easy to use over long periods of time and with a quick response to high-end graphics, but that doesn’t mean it’s not also a great everyday mouse.
 With a move towards making the gaming mouse industry one with affordable options, office workers and those who use their computers at home or for school are starting to embrace the game mice and switch out their standard computer mouse for more comfortable and impressive options.

 A mouse designed for gamers is often more focused on comfort, with the idea that gamers will use their mouse for hours on end.
 This means the mouse has an ergonomic design with added pads and smart button positioning that helps to reduce hand fatigue and make for easy shortcuts to use while on the computer.
 The shortcuts can be customized to fit the users’ needs, from gaming to browsing the internet to cutting and pasting in documents.